alessandro-rizzo/seamless-interactions-label-studio/README.md

 ### Labeling Workflow

-1. **Browse Videos** - Click "Start Labeling" from the home page to see all available interactions
+1. **View Dashboard & Videos** - The home page displays:
+   - Stats cards at the top (Annotated Videos, Labeled Speakers, Morph Distribution)
+   - All filters and search in one horizontal line
+   - Scrollable video list below with pagination
-2. **Filter Videos** - Use filters to find specific videos:
+2. **Filter & Sort Videos** - Use the filter controls (all on one line) to find specific videos:
-   - Download status (all/downloaded/not downloaded)
-   - Annotation status (all/annotated/not annotated)
-   - Interaction type (all/improvised/naturalistic)
+   - **Search** - Type to filter by video ID
+   - **Annotation Status** - Filter by all/annotated/not annotated
+   - **Interaction Type** - Filter by all/improvised/naturalistic
+   - **Sort** - Sort by video ID or labeling date (newest first)
-3. **Download Video** - Click "Download" to fetch the video on-demand from S3 (typically 30-50 MB)
+3. **Select Video** - Click "Label →" to start annotating or "Edit →" to modify existing annotations
 4. **Watch & Analyze** - Both participant videos play in perfect sync with shared playback controls
-5. **Start Timer** - Begin timing when you start analyzing the interaction
-6. **Label Speakers** - Select Morph A or Morph B for each participant
+5. **Label Speakers** - Select Morph A or Morph B for each participant
-7. **Set Confidence** - Use individual sliders for each speaker's confidence (1=low, 5=high)
+6. **Set Confidence** - Use individual sliders for each speaker's confidence (1=low, 5=high)
-8. **Add Comments** - Include per-speaker observations and notes (optional)
+7. **Add Comments** - Include per-speaker observations and notes (optional)
-9. **Save** - Timer and video automatically stop when you save
+8. **Save** - Click "Save Annotation" to save and return to home page (video stops automatically)
-10. **Clear Annotation** - Use "Clear Annotation" button to delete the record if needed
+9. **Clear Annotation** - Use "Clear Annotation" button to delete the record (requires confirmation)
-11. **Clean Up** - Delete the video from disk using the trash icon to save space

-### Dashboard
+### Dashboard Stats

-The home page shows:
+The home page displays at the top:

-- **Total Videos** - Downloaded videos as percentage of total dataset
-- **Annotated Videos** - Completed annotations as percentage of downloaded
+- **Annotated Videos** - Total number of completed annotations
-- **Labeled Speakers** - Total number of speakers annotated
+- **Labeled Speakers** - Total number of speakers annotated (2 per video)
-- **Average Confidence** - Overall and per-speaker confidence metrics
-- **Labeling Time** - Total and average time spent per video
-- **Morph Distribution** - Visual breakdown of Morph A vs B proportions
+- **Morph Distribution** - Visual breakdown of Morph A vs B proportions across all annotations
-- **Recent Annotations** - Latest 10 annotations with quick access

 ### Keyboard Navigation